Japollack/docs/docs/api-key-authprovider.md

         dbFactory.RegisterConnection("TestDb",
             AppSettings.GetString("TestDb"), SqlServerDialect.Provider);

-        //Tell ServiceStack you want to persist User Auth Info in SQL Server container.Register<IAuthRepository>(c => new OrmLiteAuthRepository(dbFactory));
+        // Tell ServiceStack you want to persist User Auth Info in SQL Server container.Register<IAuthRepository>(c => new OrmLiteAuthRepository(dbFactory));

-        //Register the AuthFeature with the API Key Auth Provider Plugins.Add(new AuthFeature(() => new AuthUserSession(),
+        // Register the AuthFeature with the API Key Auth Provider Plugins.Add(new AuthFeature(() => new AuthUserSession(),
             new IAuthProvider[] {
                 new ApiKeyAuthProvider(AppSettings)
-            });
+            }));
     }

     public override IDbConnection GetDbConnection(IRequest req = null) {
-        //If an API Test Key was used return DB connection to TestDb instead: return req.GetApiKey()?.Environment == "test"
+        // If an API Test Key was used return DB connection to TestDb instead: return req.GetApiKey()?.Environment == "test"
             ?
 TryResolve<IDbConnectionFactory>().OpenDbConnection("TestDb")
             : base.GetDbConnection(req);